carlos-molina/contraval/README.md

 **Errors and faults:** To follow precise terminology (see for example, [Basic Concepts and Taxonomy of Dependable and Secure Computing, Algirdas et. al.](http://www.cs.ncl.ac.uk/research/pubs/articles/papers/666.pdf "Brian Randell paper at Ncl"))
-I should distinguish
-between faults and errors; however, since the use of the two terms as synonymous is widely spread,
+I should distinguish between faults and errors; however, since the use of the two terms as synonymous is widely spread,
 I will not insist in the distintion, except where strictly necessary.
-Intuitively speaking, a fault is a dormant a bug  that has not been hit by the execution; for example, an erroneous line of a Java code that has not been executed.
+Intuitively speaking, a fault is a dormant error, that is, an  error, for example, an erroneous line of the Java code that has not been activated in the execution because some if-conditions have not been satisfied yet.
 </br>

-#### Where are the errors comming from?
+#### Where do errors come from?
-Smart contracts are impacted by desing and implementation errors.
+Smart contracts are impacted by several errors that can be clasified into design and implementation errors.

-- Design time errors: They are accidently introduced during the development phase by the humans responsible for designing the smart contract.
+- **Design time errors:** They are accidently introduced during the development phase by the humans responsible for designing the smart contract.

-- Implementation errors: They are introduced by the humans responsible for coding the smart contract, for example, in Solidity language.
+- **Implementation errors:** They are introduced by the humans responsible for coding the smart contract, for example, in Solidity language.